-These figures are alarming, but when you look through the factors that can contribute to the rate of injuries and fatalities, it’s clear that the festive season does bring its fair share of challenges to the workplace – not only during the lead up to Christmas, but also during the weeks afterwards as employees are returning to work.
-As such, it’s important to understand what factors can impact your workplace and what you can do to protect yourself, your staff and maintain a safe work environment over this period.
+These figures are alarming.
+But if we look through the factors that can contribute to the rate of injuries and fatalities it’s clear that the festive season brings its fair share of challenges to the workplace.
+It’s not only during the lead-up to Christmas but also during the weeks proceeding, as employees are returning to work.
+As such, it’s important to understand what factors can impact your workplace – this includes what you can do to protect yourself, your staff and maintain a safe work environment.

 Factors that can impact safety:

-Workplaces are busier than ever in the lead up to Christmas.
-No matter the industry, there are pressures to meet the needs of the customer and to finalise outstanding tasks and deadlines before the Christmas break.
+Workplaces are busier than ever in the lead-up to Christmas.
+No matter the industry, there are pressures to meet the needs of customers and finalise tasks before the Christmas break.
 This often leads to extended working hours for businesses and staff, resulting in both physical and mental fatigue.

-In addition to the extended hours and pressure to perform in the workplace, there are seasonal and environmental factors at play during this time:
+In addition to the extended hours and pressure, there are seasonal and environmental factors at play during this time, including:

 Physical and mental fatigue can cause momentary loss of concentration, impair clear thinking and can impact the ability to concentrate.
-These conditions can be amplified when coupled with the other impacts of the season:
+These conditions can be amplified when coupled with the other impacts of the season, including:

 How to protect yourself and maintain a safe work environment:

-Identifying the increased risks to workplace safety and understanding the impacts to your employees and business is only the first step in maintaining a safe work environment over the Christmas period.
-Checks and balances now need to be put in place to ensure your workplace minimises the impact associated with them: Look out for signs of fatigue – ensure your employees are taking their allocated breaks during their shifts.
+The first step is to identify the increased risks to workplace safety and understand the impacts to your employees and business.
+This will help to maintain a safe work environment over the Christmas period.
+Checks can be put in place to ensure your workplace minimises the impact associated with them, including: